windborne/corkscrew/README.md

   },
   "logfile": "/path/to/logfile", // For log forwarding to cloud: where logs are stored.
 With a normal config, this is set automatically
-  "service_name": "your_service", // The name of the service if it's been renamed from the default }
+  "service_name": "your_service", // The name of the service if it's been renamed from the default "git_info": ".gitinfo.json", // where to store git info.
+Optional, defaults to .gitinfo.json.
+If false, won't store git info
+}
 ```